-ACC 202 Intermediate Accounting II (3-0) 3 hr.
-Presents course materials in the following sequences Accounting for corporations, including capital stook, retained earnings, bonds payable, income statement and balance sheet analysis, pensions and leases, fund flow analysis, consignments and installment sales.
-Prerequisite: ACC 201 with a grade of "C" or better.
+ACC 202 Intermediate Accounting II (3-0) 3 hrs.

+Presents course materials in the following sequences Accounting for corporations, including capital stock, retained earnings, bonds payable, income statement and balance sheet analysis, pensions and leases, fund flow analysis, consignments and installment sales.

-ACC 203 Introductory Cost 3 hr.
-Accounting (3-0)
+ACC 203 Introductory Cost Accounting (3-0)

-Includes an examination of the nature of costs and the use of relevant accounting data for purposes of improved decsion making.
-Topics covered are product costs (process job order and standard), overhead variance, by-product costs, joint-product cost and direct and variable costing Prerequisite: ACC 102 with a grade of "C" or better.
+Includes an examination of the nature of costs and the use of relevant accounting data for purposes of improved decision making.
+Topics covered are product costs (process, job order and standard), overhead variance, by-product costs, joint-product cost and direct and variable costing.
+Prerequisite: ACC 102 with a grade of "C" or better.

-ACC 211 Business Law I (3-0) 3 hr.
-Presents the history of the source of law, civil and crimnal wrongs, law of contracts, agency, employment, properly and related topics.
+ACC 211 Business Law I (3-0) 3 hrs

+Presents the history of the source of law, civil and criminal wrongs, law of contracts, agency, employment, properly and related topics.
 Problems and case materials are used (NOTE: Transfer students should check with the school they will be transferring to regarding the transferability of this course.)
 IAI BUS 912

-ACC 212 Business La w II (3-0) 3 hrs.
+ACC 212 Business Law II (3-0) 3 hrs

-Presents business organizational concepts, commercial transactions, basic legal concepts of commercial sales, secured transactions, creditors' rights and related topics.
+Presents business organizational concepts, commercial transactions, basic legal concepts of commercial paper, sales, secured transactions, creditors' rights and related topics.
 Problems and case materials are used.

 Prerequisite: ACC 211 with a grade of "C" or better.
-(NOTE: Transfer students should check with the school they will be transferring to regarding the transferability of the course.)
+(NOTE: Transfer students should check with the school they will be transferring to regarding the transferability of this course.)